 Refer to the Rates section of our website.

 What are the requirements for a NM concealed carry license?

-You must be 21 years old, a US citizen, a NM resident or a member/dependent of an individual in the armed forces permanently stationed in NM, and you must satisfactorily complete a NM DPS-approved firearms training program.
+You must be 21 years old, a US citizen or permanent resident, a NM resident or a member/dependent of an individual in the armed forces permanently stationed in NM, and you must satisfactorily complete a NM DPS-approved firearms training program.